wangyu-/UDPspeeder/README.md

 # How does it work

-UDPspeeder uses FEC(Forward Error Correction) to improve your connection's quality,at the cost of addtional bandwidth.The algorithm for FEC is called Reed-Solomon.
+UDPspeeder uses FEC(Forward Error Correction) to reduce packet loss rate,at the cost of addtional bandwidth.The algorithm for FEC is called Reed-Solomon.

 ![image0](/images/en/fec.PNG)